 The Grotto of St. Agnes is one of the most noteworthy attractions in Monte Cucco Park.
 Agnese was a young shepherdess from the village of Costacciaro.
 She was the protagonist in a terrible story.
 In fact, despite her father’s prohibition, the young girl would go to this cave in the middle of the woods and pray.
 One day, however, she was surprised by a shepherd, and the young girl’s appeals to conceal the secret were futile.

-After being informed by the shepherd, her father went Agnese, tied her to the horse, and dragged her all the way to the hamlet, inflicting true martyrdom on her.
+The shepherd informed her father, who then dragged Agnese to the hamlet, tied her to the horse, and inflicted true martyrdom on her.
 But, before dying, Agnese blasted the man who had deceived her, saying, “I hope that you can petrify yourself, together with your sheep and your dog, with the knife and the bread in your hands!”
 With these remarks, the shepherd and his sheep both turned to stone.
-Even today, the story of Saint Agnese is commemorated by the existence of a particular rock.
+Even today, a particular rock commemorates the story of Saint Agnese.
 It appears to have a human shape, and many believe it is the body of a shepherd.

 Hermitage of San Girolamo

 The hermitage of San Girolamo is located on the eastern edge of Monte Cucco Park.
-So, the building appears on a limestone cliff, between sheer cliffs and caves.
+The building is situated on a limestone cliff, nestled between sheer cliffs and caves.
 These caves include the cells of medieval hermits.
-The structure is Romanesque in design, but it has been renovated multiple times over the years to meet the needs of hermits.
+Romanesque in design, the structure has undergone numerous renovations over the years to accommodate the needs of hermits.
 The first person to dwell there was Blessed Tommaso da Costacciaro, who died there in 1337.
-It was a significant cultural and religious center, but by the end of the sixteenth century, the hermitage of San Girolamo had been nearly abandoned.
+By the end of the sixteenth century, the hermitage of San Girolamo, once a significant cultural and religious center, had nearly fallen into abandonment.

 In fact, the soil was prone to landslides, and robbers resided nearby, taking sanctuary in the caves.
 For these reasons, Pope Sixtus V expelled the thieves away from the hermitage, and the monks remained there at least until 1974, when the last monk, Don Mariano Kizek, died.
-After decades of disuse, the structure was reclaimed in 1992.
-Today, the Camaldolese hermits of Monte Corona maintain the building, which cannot be visited.
+In 1992, they reclaimed the structure after decades of disuse.
+The Camaldolese hermits of Monte Corona today maintain the building, which is off-limits to visitors.

 Things to see in the Monte Cucco Park Gallery